Blackberry swirled muffins with two layers of orange cinnamon streusel.

 can I double this recipe?

 Of course!
-Obviously it won’t be a small batch anymore but small batch isn’t always what we need!
+Obviously they will not be small batch anymore but small batch isn’t always what we need.
 Simply double all of the ingredients in the recipe to make 12 delicious muffins.
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 can I use frozen blackberries?